michaelmarinaccio/analyze-data-with-r/README.md

-# learn-statistics-with-r
+# analyze-data-with-r
-This is a repository for the projects completed in the Codecademy course "Learn Statistics with R"
+This is a repository for the projects completed in the Codecademy course "Analyze Data with R"